-- 1. Measure how successfully they implement a strategy to address an area of need (like the examples in the previous section); and/or - 2.
-They can collect evidence directly from parents to measure parent-level indicators they generate.
+- Measure how successfully they implement a strategy to address an area of need; and/or - They can collect evidence directly from parents to measure parent-level indicators they generate.

 For example, teachers can conduct interviews with parents or a brief parent survey to see if they improved on their growth target.